AdobeDocs/experience-platform.fr-FR/help/etl/home.md

 ### Extraction de fichiers d’un lot

 Once you have the ID for the batch you are looking for (`{BATCH_ID}`), it is possible to retrieve a list of files belonging to a specific batch via the [[!DNL Data Access API]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml).
-Details for doing so are available in the [Data Access tutorial](../data-access/tutorials/dataset-data.md).
+Details for doing so are available in the [[!DNL Data Access] tutorial](../data-access/tutorials/dataset-data.md).

 **Requête**